dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_get_collection_approvals

-Returns all collection-level approvals that exist for the specified `owner`.
+Returns the collection-level approvals that exist for the specified `owner`.
 The result is paginated, the mechanics of pagination is the same as for `icrc7_tokens` using `prev` and `take` to control pagination.
 The `prev` parameter is an `ApprovalInfo` with the meaning that `ApprovalInfo`s following the provided one are returned, based on a sorting order over `ApprovalInfo`s implemented by the ledger.

 The response is a vector of `ApprovalInfo` records.

-The ordering of the elements of the response vector approval records is undefined.
+The ordering of the elements in the response is undefined.
 An implementation of the ledger can use any internal sorting order for the elements of the response to implement pagination.

 ```candid "Methods" +=
 icrc7_get_collection_approvals : (owner : Account, prev : opt ApprovalInfo, take : opt nat32)